List of awards and nominations received by The Voice (American TV series): Make-Up Artists and Hair Stylists Guild Awards

 The American Make-Up Artists and Hair Stylists Guild presents annual awards to honor achievements of make-up artists and hair stylists in films, television shows, commercials and live theater events.
 The Voice has won once.

 NAACP Image Awards

 The NAACP Image Award, presented annually by the American National Association for the Advancement of Colored People, was established 1967 to honor people of color for their work in film, television, music, and literature.
 The Voice has been nominated three times.

 Nickelodeon Kids' Choice Awards

 The Nickelodeon Kids' Choice Awards, which are presented annually, were launched by Nickelodeon in 1988.
 The Voice has won two awards.

 People's Choice Awards

 The People's Choice Awards are presented annually by Procter & Gamble and were first introduced in 1975.
 The awards show recognizes the work of popular culture, voted on by the general public.
-The Voice has won six times.
+The Voice has won eight times.